hsjobeki/nix-types/README.md

 The goal: __Make all typings; outputs or doc-strings consistent__

-Which will allow for easier indexing and automated processing, such as documentation or linting.
+Which will allow for easier indexing and automated processing.

 ## Types